-How to buy Dell shares
+How to buy Dell (DELL) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Dell Technologies Inc is a computer hardware business with stocks listed in the US.
 Dell shares (DELL) are listed on the NYSE and all prices are listed in US Dollars.
 Its last market close was US$103.88 – an increase of 3.33% over the previous week.
 Here's how to invest if you're based in Australia.

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.